cskinfill/s3-connector/README.md

 to hit the Amazon servers, but the drawback is that using the given URI as an URL to the resource have unnecessary latency penalties for standard regions other than US_STANDARD.
+Returns non secure http URI to the object.
+Unlike the presigned URI, object

 | attribute | description | optional | default value | possible values |
 |:-----------|:-----------|:---------|:--------------|:----------------|